tdwg/bdq/tg2/_review/docs/supplement/index.md

 `Validations` are typically paired with `Amendments`.
 The `Validation` assesses the quality of a term’s value, and the `Amendment` proposes a way to improve it.
 A common workflow runs the `Validation` first, then applies the related `Amendment`, and finally re-runs the `Validation` to assess the impact.
 Repeating the `Validation` afterward allows a comparison of results before and after the `Amendment`, providing a measure of the `Amendment`’s effectiveness.
 This VALIDATE–AMEND–VALIDATE sequence is considered best practice, and Test specifications may assume Tests will be composed in this way.

 Because Darwin Core is intentionally permissive, multiple terms can share in the expression of the same concept (e.g., `dwc:eventDate`, `dwc:day`, `dwc:month`, `dwc:year`, `dwc:startDayOfYear`, `dwc:endDayOfYear`).
 To manage this, canonical terms (e.g., `dwc:eventDate`) need to be designated and Tests should be structured to improve those terms.
-For example, `dwc:eventDate` should be populated by an `Amendment` using `dwc:day`, `dwc:month`, and `dwc:year` ONLY IF `dwc:eventDate` is `Empty`.
+For example, `dwc:eventDate` should be populated by an `Amendment` using `dwc:day`, `dwc:month`, and `dwc:year` **only if** `dwc:eventDate` is `Empty`.
 The order of operations matters, and related `Amendments` must avoid overwriting existing values in canonical terms with those from other terms. `Amendments` are defined to improve canonical terms using supporting terms, assuming consumers will rely on the canonical term for the highest-quality data.

 ### 3.12 Naming Conventions (non-normative)